kusho-co/kusho-cli/README.md

 - `kusho-tests/extended-tests/` - AI-enhanced test suites

 Generated code is displayed in real-time in the terminal as you perform UI interactions.

-## Development

-This tool is a wrapper around Playwright's built-in `codegen` command, providing programmatic access to the generated test code through file watching and process management.